grafana/grafana/docs/sources/alerting/manage-notifications/mute-timings.md

 ## Time intervals

-A time interval is a specific duration when alerts are suppressed from firing.
-The duration typically consists of a specific time range along with days of a week, month, or year.
+A time interval is a specific duration during which alerts are suppressed.
+The duration typically consists of a specific time range and the days of the week, month, or year.

 Supported time interval options are: